kirixvelu/project-108/src/blog/article-3.md

 ---
-layout: article
 title: Do not Abandon the Vulnerable.
-Act now!
+Act Now!
 date: 2021-09-20
 category: "justice"
 ---